Autodesk Project Bernini Review: AI Topology Generation

 Final Verdict

-Autodesk Project Bernini is shaping up to be a game-changing addition to the 3D modeling space—particularly for designers and engineers who want to blend artistic creativity with geometric precision.
-Its AI-generated models aren’t just concept art—they aim to be production-grade assets with intelligent topology and practical use cases.
-While it’s still very much in the development stage, the direction Autodesk is taking with Bernini suggests a future where ideation, modeling, and optimization can all happen in a single pass.
+Looking at the direction Autodesk is taking Bernini in, the app likely has a future where ideation, modeling, and optimization can all happen in a single pass.
 Professionals already working within the Autodesk environment will likely find Bernini to be a natural complement to their existing workflows.
-That said, the tool is not yet ready to replace manual modeling for detailed, mission-critical assets, and its full capabilities—including promised auto-retopology—are still on the horizon.
-For now, it’s a fascinating glimpse into the future of AI-assisted modeling: fast, functional, and increasingly intelligent.
-Keep an eye on Bernini—it may soon become a cornerstone of Autodesk’s next-gen design tools.
+That said, the tool is not yet ready to replace manual modeling for detailed, mission-critical assets, and its full capabilities, including promised auto-retopology, still haven't been release.

 Pros